Asymptotic Schwarzschild solutions in $f(R)$ gravity and their observable effects on the photon sphere of black holes: Photon sphere radius and capture parameter

 \section{Photon sphere radius and capture parameter}

-It is well known that a strong gravitational field bends light trajectories \cite{Sneppen:2021taq, Carballo-Rubio:2024uas}, and it is also well known that for statically and spherically symmetric black holes there is a radius known as the photon sphere radius, $r_P$, at which light can follow an unstable circular orbit.
-The impact parameter of a light ray that is captured at the photon sphere is referred to as the capture parameter $b_c$; and it can be obtained analytically in GR. \\ \\ The aim of this section is to extend the derivation for an arbitrary space-time given by (\ref{metric}).
+It is well known that a strong gravitational field bends light trajectories \cite{Sneppen:2021taq, Carballo-Rubio:2024uas}, and it is also well known that for static and spherically symmetric black holes there is a radius known as the photon sphere radius, $r_P$, at which light follow an unstable circular orbit.
+The impact parameter of a light ray that is captured at the photon sphere is referred to as the capture parameter $b_c$; and it can be obtained analytically in GR. \\ \\ The aim of this section is to extend the derivation for an arbitrary static and spherically symmetric space-time given by (\ref{metric}).
 We start by considering the Lagrangian for a light trajectory in this space-time,

 where dots denote derivatives with respect to the affine parameter of the trajectory, and we have considered that $\theta = \pi /2$ without loss of generality due to the spherical symmetry of the metric.
 We also have that geodesics for $\phi$ and $t$ can be written in terms of constants of motion,